 Blue vs Purple Shampoo

 Blue shampoo vs purple shampoo which one do you use?
-Check out how to use blue shampoo and purple shampoo and how often to use all these shampoos.
+Check out how to use blue and purple shampoo and how often to use them.

 Blue shampoos are meant for brunettes (or people with dark colored hair) whose hair succumbs to brassiness when they choose to bleach or lighten their hair color.